Drifter-Supremo/new-freya/memory-bank/techContext.md

 ## Development Setup

-- Backend stack: FastAPI, SQLModel, SQLAlchemy, psycopg2-binary, python-dotenv, black, isort, flake8
+### Core Dependencies
-- Python version: 3.12.10 (Windows)
+- Python 3.12.10 (Windows)
+- FastAPI for the web framework
+- SQLAlchemy/SQLModel for ORM
+- PostgreSQL with psycopg2-binary driver
+- python-dotenv for environment management
+- Alembic for database migrations

+### Development Tools
+- black, isort, flake8 for code formatting and linting
+- pytest for testing
+- Uvicorn as the ASGI server

+### Environment
 - Virtual environment: Working and activated
 - All dependencies installed successfully with no build errors
 - requirements.txt restored to the original stack
-- Next step: Set up environment variables using .env.example and python-dotenv
+- Environment variables configured via .env file

+### Infrastructure
 - PostgreSQL database instance (local for dev, Railway for prod)
-- Alembic for database migrations
 - GitHub Actions for CI/CD pipeline
 - Node.js and pnpm for frontend (already complete)

+### Topic Extraction
+- Implemented in `app/services/topic_extraction.py`
+- Test coverage in `tests/test_topic_extraction.py`
+- Example usage in `examples/topic_extraction_demo.py`

 ## Technical Constraints